carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

   <img src="{{ page.root }}/fig/sesgos.png" alt="Cog Metagenome" />
 </a>

-After reads has been assembled into contigs, or even using unassembled reads, the taxonomic identity assignation of each sequence into Operational Taxonomic Units (OTUs) can be done.
-Complete genomes must be used as a comparison database in this assignation process.

-There are many programs for doing taxonomic mapping, almost all of them use one of the following strategies:
+Taxonomic assignation of each sequence into Operational Taxonomic Units (OTUs) can be done either after reads has been assembled into contigs, or using unassembled reads.
+The comparison database in this assignation process must be constructed using complete genomes.
+There are many programs for doing taxonomic mapping, almost all of them follows one of the next strategies:

 1. BLAST: Using BLAST or DIAMOND, these mappers search for the most likely hit for each sequence within a database of genomes.
 This strategy is slow.